AutomationPanda/playwright-python-tutorial/workshop/2-first-steps.md

 * The `context` fixture provides a new browser context for a test.
 * The `page` fixture provides a new browser page for a test.

-All of the Playwright calls with `pytest-playwright` use the synchronous API instead of the async API.
+All the Playwright calls with `pytest-playwright` use the synchronous API instead of the async API.
-The `browser` fixture has session scope, meaning all tests will share one browser instance.
+The `browser` fixture has *session* scope, meaning all tests will share one browser instance.
-The `context` and `page` fixtures have function scope, meaning each test gets new ones.
+The `context` and `page` fixtures have *function* scope, meaning each test gets new ones.
 Typically, a test will only need to call the `page` fixture directly.
 These fixtures will also automatically clean up everything after testing is complete.
 You do not need to explicitly close the browser.